iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > I'm uninstalling this app.
 The doctors on here treat me suspiciously most of the time and tell me to suck it up and deal.
 Then I still get charge the same for receiving no help at all.
 The therapy on here is a joke, too.
 Horrible app.
 Find a different one if you can.<br> :date: __2021-04-13 16:43:48__

 > Had to restset damn password several times.
 Link will take to site to change password and once you change damn app still say invalid.
 Plus never can get a person on phone.
 I am in pain and will just take my chances at ER.
 Plus no area to key in your insurance information<br> :date: __2021-04-03 20:06:43__

-> Terrible Experience did not help at all no way to contact for refund.
-0/10 Do Not Download.<br> :date: __2021-03-29 20:37:18__

-> The doctors are all super condescending, and not able to discuss medication or anything meaningful, primary care doctor practically refused to talk to me without having lab results.
-Also, there's no way to get an appointment with a therapist or psychiatrist because they are by request only, and they decline the request without even giving a reason.
-I would literally never use this app if social distancing was over.<br> :date: __2021-03-11 22:25:27__

-> the worst - total frauds.
-2 appointments both fails.
-Tried to log on repeatedly and the app failed to work.
-I was told I was a "no show" even thoughI have records of repeated attempts of trying to log in.
-The app doesnt work, the tech support nonexistant, and the doctors uncaring, callus, and unreliable. \*\**NO I will not give these low lifes more information!
-I will not give them another chance to suck the life outa me.
-I spent hours trying to work them already.
-Their asking is just gaslighting<br> :date: __2021-03-11 10:46:49__

-> Can't get into the app.
-Says can't connect.<br> :date: __2021-03-08 20:28:17__

-> App was updated Mar.
-2, now I can't login.
-"Unable to load needed services.
-Application will now exit"<br> :date: __2021-03-06 22:15:49__